carlosalexismorales/Amazon_Vine_Analysis/README.md

-In the images below, we see that there was 94 Vine reviews and 40,471 non-Vine reviews
+In the images below, we see that there was 94 Vine reviews and 40,471 non-Vine reviews.

 <img width="792" alt="Screen Shot 2022-09-14 at 7 59 01 PM" src="https://user-images.githubusercontent.com/102444078/190303464-a4b49bb6-05df-431c-bb7c-9757d8f0ded7.png">